Projects

 Let us help you to get where you want to be!
 We also offer lighter-touch research on a topic or element of policy you want to influence and develop a briefing or thought piece, an accompanying blog and some social content.
 Oh, and we might have a roundtable or other discussion group with clever and influential people.

-We have worked with WWF-Scotland to help appraise options for developing their Restoration Forth project.
+We also worked with WWF-Scotland to help appraise options for developing their Restoration Forth project.

 Developing your organisation’s thinking